Grade I listed buildings in West Somerset

-West Somerset is a local government district in the English county of Somerset.
+West Somerset is a former local government district in the English county of Somerset.
 In the United Kingdom, the term listed building refers to a building or other structure officially designated as being of special architectural, historical or cultural significance; Grade I structures are those considered to be "buildings of exceptional interest".
 Listing was begun by a provision in the Town and Country Planning Act 1947.
 Once listed, severe restrictions are imposed on the modifications allowed to a building's structure or its fittings.
 In England, the authority for listing under the Planning (Listed Buildings and Conservation Areas) Act 1990 rests with Historic England, a non-departmental public body sponsored by the Department for Digital, Culture, Media and Sport; local authorities have a responsibility to regulate and enforce the planning regulations.

 The district of West Somerset covers a largely rural area, with a population, according to the 2011 census, of 35,300 in an area of 740 km2.
 The largest centres of population are the coastal towns of Minehead and Watchet.
 The council's administrative headquarters are in the village of Williton.